 After myofiber segmentation, we implemented a Gaussian Blur filter with an σ value set to 1 on each probe channel.
 We then applied the color threshold settings using setAutoThreshold (“RenyiEntropy dark” algorithm).
 Finally, for each probe channel, we measured the foci properties in each segmented myofiber using the Fiji measurements: “Area”, “Mean gray value”, “Standard deviation”, and “Shape descriptors”.

 The RNA foci were defined as speckles smaller than 3.5 µm2 with circularity above 0.98.
-We excluded HOXA11 from further analysis due to a low signal-to-noise ratio, agreeing with a lower expression level than HOXA10 and HOXC10.
+We excluded HOXA11 from further analysis due to a low signal-to-noise ratio.
 Based on the negative controls, we defined threshold values to filter out false-positive signals for the 2 other HOX genes.
 These threshold values were set such that approximately all the foci in the negative control were classified as negative.
 Finally, to compare the expression of two genes between muscles, we calculated the average number of foci per myofiber per sample.

 Availability of data and scripts

 All scripts are publicly available on GitHub: github.com/tabbassidaloii/HumanMuscleTranscriptomeAtlasAnalyses.
 The raw data is publicly available at the European Genome Archive (Dataset ID: EGAS00001005904, https://ega-archive.org).
-Figure 1C and Supplementary Figure S1 show our analyses workflow used to explore genes contributing to the intrinsic differences between muscles.
+Figure 1C and Figure 1—figure supplement 1 show our analyses workflow used to explore genes contributing to the intrinsic differences between muscles.

 Graphical user interface